At its core, travel insurance is there to pick you back up if something unexpected goes wrong when you’re away.

 Unless agreed in writing beforehand, your travel insurance won’t be able to cover you if you travel for the specific purpose of undergoing medical procedures/treatment or seeking medical advice.

-When the FCDO advise against ‘all travel’ you usually won’t be able to take out travel insurance to that country because it’s similar to a government-imposed travel ban in that travel is not allowed to that country.
+When the FCDO advise against ‘all travel’ you usually won’t be able to take out travel insurance to that country.

 Travel providers often base their services around FCDO advice, so it’s unlikely that flights etc. will be available to countries where the FCDO advise against ‘all travel’ to.

-If the country you want to travel to isn’t allowing people in from the UK, you won’t be able to take out travel insurance to go there.
+If the country you want to travel to isn’t allowing entry to arrivals from the UK, your travel insurance won’t usually be valid.

 Ready to take out your travel insurance policy?